Allar/fuckstealingart/content/opensea/_index.md

 ### Requirements

 1. You will need a publicly accessible link to your work that you own from an account that you own, i.e. to your DeviantArt, Twitter post, Instagram, etc.
 1. You will need a link to the OpenSea.io hosted image.
 Literally right click your image and hit `Copy Address`.
 If this is not possible with your art, this method may not work for you.
 1. You will have to give Google a name and email address.

+### What if I had more than one art stolen?

+If you had more than one art stolen, please refer
+1. You will need a publicly accessible link to your work that you own from an account that you own, i.e. to your DeviantArt, Twitter post, Instagram, etc.
+1. You will need a link to the OpenSea.io hosted image.
+Literally right click your image and hit `Copy Address`.
+If this is not possible with your art, this method may not work for you.
+1. You will have to give Google a name and email address.